boltsparts/BOLTS_archive/website/blog/posts/2013-12-28-OpenSCAD-positioning.md

 ---

-I am looking for ways to make it easier to use parts from [BOLTS]({{site.baseurl}}/index.html) in OpenSCAD.
+I am looking for ways to make it easier to use parts from [BOLTS]({{ url(index) }})) in OpenSCAD.
 At the moment it is a bit awkward because one has to know precisely how the BOLTS part is positioned and oriented and then has to translate and rotate it around.
 This often requires the knowledge of some dimensions of the part, so one has to query BOLTS about it, and suddenly it is a lot of code that is difficult to read and annoying to write.

 <!-- more -->